UK Tax Risk Management Policy

 - The objective of LSM’s risk management activities is to manage risk, including tax risk, consistent with Liberty Mutual Insurance’s risk management approach, while retaining the ability to implement long term business plans and meet obligations to its policyholders and other stakeholders.

-- Consistent with Liberty Mutual Insurance’s tax policies and protocols, all LSM’s significant risks for tax, if any, are discussed and monitored by the LSM Audit and Risk Committees.
+- Consistent with Liberty Mutual Insurance’s tax policies and protocols, all LSM’s significant risks for tax, if any, are discussed and monitored by the LSM Boards of Directors (“Boards”), and where constituted, delegated to the relevant CFO Committees.
 These risks may include those related to interpretation of existing tax law or introduction of new tax laws or the completeness and accuracy of tax compliance filings and requirements.
 Tax risks are reviewed in line with LSM’s strategic objectives.
 A control framework exists to mitigate such risks and these controls are monitored, tested and assessed on an annual basis.

 - Tax risks are owned by the departments and functions that are responsible for day-to-day operations and related control processes.
-They are responsible and accountable for meeting the tax obligations, controls and policies as issued or reviewed by the LSM Board.
+They are responsible and accountable for meeting the tax obligations, controls and policies as issued or reviewed by the LSM Entity Boards.

-- This segregation of responsibilities enables LSM to operate a three lines of defence model in respect of tax risk, involving process owners, the LSM Board as tax risk steward (with authority delegated to the LSM Group Finance Director) and Internal Audit providing the final assurance level.
+- This segregation of responsibilities enables LSM to operate a three lines of defence model in respect of tax risk, involving process owners, the LSM Boards as tax risk stewards (with authority delegated to the LSM Group Finance Director) and Internal Audit providing the final assurance level.

 - Tax risks are owned by the departments and functions that are responsible for day-to-day operations and related control processes.
-They are responsible and accountable for meeting the tax obligations, controls and policies as issued or reviewed by the Ironshore UK Board.
+They are responsible and accountable for meeting the tax obligations, controls and policies as issued or reviewed by the respective Ironshore entity Boards.

 - Other UK operations’ tax risk is managed by the related business Chief Financial Officer with oversight by Liberty Mutual Insurance’s U.S. Corporate Taxation department.